python/mypy/docs/source/command_line.rst

   (a colon-separated list of directories).
 - The directories containing the sources given on the command line (see below).
+- The installed packages marked as safe for type checking (see :ref:`PEP 561 support <installed-packages>`)
 - The relevant directories of the
   `typeshed <https://github.com/python/typeshed>`_ repo.